nicolaswill/codeql-workshop-runtime-values-c/README.md

 <details>
 <summary>Hint</summary>

-    Do not compute the GVN of the entire array index expression but rather the base of an offset expression.
+Do not compute the GVN of the entire array index expression; use the base of an offset expression.

 </details>